Kitware/SMTK/smtk/mesh/Tasks.md

 ##General##

-1. Ability to get and set the names for meshCollections and specific meshes
+1. Ability to set the names for meshCollections and specific meshes

 2. Ability to query for the connectivity of a meshset from a given dimension to another dimension.
 This would return all the connectivity of